 Après-ski 🎉 in Val d’Isère is pretty amazing and just about as cool as it gets.
 Here’s our guide to how to wind down, relax, and enjoy yourself as the skiing day comes to an end.
-So, drink champagne, vin chaud or hot chocolate 😎 and dance on the tables 💃🏽.
+So, drink champagne, vin chaud or hot chocolate 😎💃🏽.
 Welcome to Val d’Isere afternoon and nightlife !

 Just what is après-ski party ?